 Only a 6 hour drive from Belgrade (plus an extra hour waiting at the border) is the beautiful city of Vienna.
-This is a city which has been on my long list of places I have wanted to see in my lifetime.
-I am so happy I got to go there.
+Vienna is Austria’s capital and lies in the country’s east on the Danube River.
+Its artistic and intellectual legacy was shaped by many famous individuals such as Mozart, Beethoven and Sigmund Freud.
+This city has been on my list of places to visit for a long time and I am very happy to have had the chance to visit and explore.

-The city itself is beautiful with all of the historical old fashioned buildings that I just absolutely love.
-Other than exploring the main city center with the beautiful churches, shopping and cafes, I really enjoyed visiting the Schonbrunn Palace.
-We also drove a little outside of the city to a couple of villages where we found a castle and a massive park with of course, another castle.
-The village was only a 20 minute drive, so it was nothing too far away.
+Oh, Vienna!
+Built high and mighty, the city itself is absolutely beautiful.
+With such a rich cultural and historical heritage, the Austrian capital is fun to wander.
+Other than exploring the main city center with the beautiful architecture, churches, shops and cafes, I really enjoyed visiting the Schönbrunn Palace.
+Schönbrunn Palace was once the main summer residence of the Habsburg rulers.
+This palace is one of the most important architectural, cultural, and historic monuments in the country.
+We also explored outside of the city to a couple of villages where we found a castle and a park with a lake.
+The village was only a 20 minute drive, so not too far away if you wish to explore outside of the capital.

 BURG LIECHTENSTEIN CASTLE

-My other favourite spot in Vienna was the Modling village.
+My other favourite spot in Vienna was Mödling village.
+The Mödlingbach, a brook which rises in the Vienna Woods, flows through this town.
 Near here is where we found the Burg Liechtenstein Castle.
-We actually found this by complete accident because we just had an idea to look up suggestions on Google Maps of attraction sites near by and this came up.
-Unfortunately by the time we got there, the place was closed. but we got to see the outside of it and walked around the area.
+We actually found this by complete accident.
+We looked up suggestions on Google Maps of attraction sites near by and this came up.
+Unfortunately by the time we got there, the place was closed.
+However we got to see the outside of the castle and walked around the area which also has walkways and a park near by.

 The next place we found was Schloss Laxenberg.
-This is the biggest park I have ever been to.
+This was once was a summer home for the Habsburg dynasty, but now a park and event complex.
+This park is much bigger than you would expect it to be.
 There is a small entrance fee of 2 euros to get into this park.
-It once was a summer home for the Habsburg dynasty, but now a park and event complex.
-It did take us a while to get to the castle on the water near by, as this place is massive.
-It was a little tricky to get around, especially when no English signs are in place, but we found our way.
-The best part was that we discovered you could hire a boat, and we absolutely had to.
+It did take us a while to get to the castle on the water near by, as the park lacks signs in English.
+The best part was that we discovered a boat hire service.
+We absolutely had to hire one and spend some time on the water!
 It was honestly such a nice experience, super relaxing and picturesque.
-It is really a lovely place to spend a day out and I think it should be on everyone’s top list of things to do in Vienna.
+This is a great place for families to visit as well.
+This should be on everyone’s top list of things to do in Vienna.

 BUDAPEST / BUDA CASTLE